Anarcho-capitalism: State, justice and defense

 Some libertarians argue that anarcho-capitalism would result in different standards of justice and law due to relying too much on the market.
 Friedman responded to this criticism by arguing that it assumes the state is controlled by a majority group that has similar legal ideals.
 If the populace is diverse, different legal standards would therefore be appropriate.

 Rights and freedom

 Negative and positive rights are rights that oblige either action (positive rights) or inaction (negative rights).
 Anarcho-capitalists believe that negative rights should be recognized as legitimate, but positive rights should be rejected as an intrusion.
 Some critics reject the distinction between positive and negative rights.
 Peter Marshall also states that the anarcho-capitalist definition of freedom is entirely negative and that it cannot guarantee the positive freedom of individual autonomy and independence.
+Anarcho-syndicalist and anti-capitalist intellectual Noam Chomsky argues that anarcho-capitalism would be highly oppressive rather than guaranteeing freedom:

-About anarcho-capitalism, anarcho-syndicalist and anti-capitalist intellectual Noam Chomsky says:
+American philosopher Jason Brennan, a supporter of anarcho-capitalism, argues that common anarcho-capitalist arguments based solely on the non-aggression principle fail, as they beg the question.
+A statist could argue that a state does not violate the non-aggression principle by collecting taxes, as the money rightfully belongs to the state.
+Similarly, a socialist could argue that in order to adhere to the non-aggression principle, capitalist property owners must relinquish their property to the public, as the capitalist property owners violate the principle by withholding property from its rightful owners.
+As such, a libertarian, statist, and socialist would agree on the non-aggression principle, but disagree on what constitutes aggression or who is the rightful owner of something.